- NAME: Plato

 Answer questions and see how you rank against other players.Play Now

-Ancient Greek philosopher Plato was the student of Socrates and the teacher of Aristotle.
+Born circa 428 B.C., ancient Greek philosopher Plato was a student of Socrates and a teacher of Aristotle.
 His writings explored justice, beauty and equality, and also contained discussions in aesthetics, political philosophy, theology, cosmology, epistemology and the philosophy of language.
-Plato was the founder of the Academy in Athens, one of the first institutions of higher learning in the Western world.
+Plato founded the Academy in Athens,

 "All the gold which is under or upon the earth is not enough to give in exchange for virtue."